radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 The XRD that Lory gets from the Lending dApp comes from the main pool of XRD tokens that grows thanks to the difference between rewards and fees.
 The soulbound token that Lory receives is not transferable, not updatable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid and could take to better fees.

-### Lending Engine
+## Lending dApp Architecture

-Let's briefly touch back on the rules of the engine.
+Let's briefly touch back on the rules of the dApp.
 There needs to be an incentive for all the actors:
 - lenders
 - borrowers